pulumi/pulumi-hugo/themes/default/content/resources/friend-or-foe-ai-devops-developers/index.md

 ---
 # Name of the webinar.
-title: AI, Friend or Foe | AI Talks for DevOps
+title: "AI: Friend or Foe | AI Talks for DevOps"
 meta_desc: Join us to explore how AI impacts DevOps and how we build, deploy, and manage infrastructure and software applications. [in person | San Francisco]

 # A featured webinar will display first in the list.